giridhar436/ClubSync/README.md

 ClubSync is built using modern, fast, and beginner-friendly tools:

 Layer	Technology
-Frontend	React.js, Vite.js, Tailwind CSS, HTML, CSS, JavaScript Backend	Supabase
+Frontend:- React.js, Vite.js, Tailwind CSS, HTML, CSS, JavaScript Backend:-	Supabase
-Design Prototype	Figma/HTML CSS
+Design Prototype:- Figma/HTML CSS
+Ai:- Dualite

 Since this project is part of a hackathon and a learning journey, contributions are welcome after the initial submission!